-Is this a criminal charge though? – The answer is NO. Albeit, the penalty for driving without insurance in Vaughan is very high.
+Is this a criminal charge though? – The answer is NO. Albeit, the penalty for driving without insurance in Ontario is very high.

 All insurance requirements in Ontario are stated in the Compulsory Automobile Insurance Act (CAIA).
 According to it, no driver cannot operate a car on a highway unless the vehicle is insured under a contract of motor vehicle insurance.

 Every driver should always have in their car:

 - an insurance card evidencing that the driver is insured under a contract of auto insurance.